opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

     passwd # change for user 'ist'
     sudo passwd # change for user 'root'

-Furthermore, it is recommended to stay user `ist` and dynamically aquire privileges via prefixing privileged commands with `sudo`.
+Furthermore, it is recommended to stay user `ist` and dynamically aquire privileges via prefixing privileged commands with `sudo`, i.e. not work as `root`.

-You can login directly in the appliance (in the windows opened when clicking "Run" when not in headless mode), or via SSH from the host machine (recommended).
+You can login directly in the appliance (in the window that opens when clicking "Run"), or via SSH from the host machine (recommended).
 For the latter, enter in a terminal window on the host:

     ssh -p 2222 ist@localhost

-When your host machine is running Windows, use Putty (see section "Tips and Tricks" below).
+When your host machine is running Windows, use Putty as SSH client (see section "Tips and Tricks" below).
 Of course, this will also work from other hosts on the same network as the host machine by exchanging `localhost` for the host machines name.

-_Hint:_ Use SCP in the appliance to copy data from the appliance to the host and vice versa.

 After login, start the server using